SuryatejaDuvvuri/FeelSpace/README.md

-# DOCTOR - An AI Therapist to vent emotions
+# FeelSpace - An AI Therapist to vent emotions

 The app gives an option to vent through text or voice for 1 min, and the ai will identify the problem and give a response to make their day better.
 The user is encouraged to post their day on a feed to not feel alone.